1983 Giro d'Italia, Prologue to Stage 11

-The 1983 Giro d'Italia (Tour of Italy) was the 66th edition of the Giro d'Italia which is one of cycling's Grand Tours.
-The Giro (Tour) began in Brescia, with a team time trial on the 13th of May, after the annulment of the prologue individual time trial the day before.
+The 1983 Giro d'Italia was the 66th edition of the Giro d'Italia, one of cycling's Grand Tours.
+The Giro began in Brescia, with a team time trial on 13 May, after the annulment of the prologue individual time trial the day before.
 Stage 11 occurred on 23 May with a stage to Pietrasanta, followed by a rest day.
-The race finished in Udine on the 5th of June.
+The race finished in Udine on 5 June.